Resource

 Space Junk

-There are more pieces of space junk orbiting the Earth than useful satellites.
+There are more pieces of space junk orbiting Earth than useful satellites.
 Space junk is material from satellites, rockets, or other spacecraft that no longer works.

 Media Credits